 I studied at the Universities of Saskatchewan, Toronto, Jordan, and Oxford before taking my doctorate at Princeton.
-I am currently on sabbatical, working on a new book about Cairo and Istanbul as capitals of international law in a period roughly between 1870 and 1920.
+I am currently working on a new book about Cairo and Istanbul as capitals of international law in a period roughly between 1870 and 1920.

 My first book, Identifying with Nationality: Europeans, Ottomans, and Egyptians in Alexandria (Columbia University Press, 2017), traces the emergence of nationality as a social and legal category between 1880 and 1914.